walk through relatively shallow water

 sit or stand astride of

 straddle uh de mule and he took and brought ’im on off.

 your usual mood

 Done been worked tuh death; done had his

 disposition ruint wid mistreatment, and now they got tuh finish devilin’ ’im tuh death.

 fumbled around long enough to get her face straight.

 gumption enough tuh do it.”

-a person who delivers a speech or oration
+a person who delivers a speech

 Hambo said, “Yo’ wife is uh born